ruben-david-roy/NeuraNET-API-Playground/README.md

 The NeuraNET Text-to-Speech AI Model, referred to as NeuraNET Mint, has an array of 300 distinct voice options.
 This can be used for completely free of charge.

 ### Moderation Model
 The NeuraNET Text Moderation AI Model, referred to as NeuraNET Sentinel, is a large moderation model for moderating text.
+The moderation model has 2 variations: Default and Unbiased.
 This can be used for completely free of charge.

 ## API Endpoints
 - Image Generation: `POST https://neuranet-ai.com/api/v1/image`